Your Guide On How To Start A Cleaning Business From Scratch

 When researching your target market, you should be considering five things:

 All of these factors help you build up a picture of your ideal client and what drives them to buy.
 By knowing your client in this way, you can target them much more effectively.
 You can also judge when your busy periods would be, what kinds of people you can expect to deal with and how much they will be able to afford.

 Assess their spending habits

 Take the information you’ve gathered from your target market research and use it to start digging a little deeper.
-Do polls, read up on how much the average consumer spend or business spend is in your area, ask questions or read around on message boards and community Facebook pages.
-This will give you a good gauge on how much people are willing to spend on all sorts of things, all of which helps you decide how much they may pay for cleaning services.
+Do polls, read up on how much the average business spend is in your area, ask questions or read around on message boards and community Facebook pages.
+This will give you a good gauge on how much people are willing to spend on all sorts of things, all of which helps you decide how much they may pay for cleaning services.or

 Identify their preferences